shawnbrown/datatest/docs/reference/unittest-support.rst

 Unittest Support
 ################

 Datatest can be used for unittest-style testing.
-For more information, refer to the introduction:
+For a quick introduction, see:

 * :ref:`Introduction <unittest-intro-docs>`
 * :ref:`Basic Examples <unittest-samples-docs>`